slact/ngx_lua_ipc/README.md

 Interprocess communication for lua_nginx_module and openresty.

+I wrote this as a quick hack to separate the [interprocess code](https://github.com/slact/nchan/tree/master/src/store/memory) out of [Nchan](https://github.com/slact/nchan) mostly on a flight back from Nginx Conf 2016.

+The completion of this module was generously sponsored by [ring.com](httos://ring.com).
+Thanks guys!

-This is a **proof of concept**.
-There are severe limitations on the use of this thing.
+This is a **work-in-progress**.
+There are limitations on the use of this thing, and the API is liable to change.
-Interprocess messages can be no more than 512 bytes, and can't have null characters.
-There's no worker crash recovery.
 The receiving lua VM does not yet run in a proper coroutine.
-Also it may spawn gremlins.

-It does, however, reliably send messages between worker processes.

-I wrote this as a quick hack to separate the [interprocess code](https://github.com/slact/nchan/tree/master/src/store/memory) out of [Nchan](https://github.com/slact/nchan) mostly on a flight back from Nginx Conf 2016.

 API: